HydrogenPlumbing/hydrogen-protocol/README.md

 ![Figure 3: simplified HP network architecture with direct relay-gateway connection](https://app.eraser.io/workspace/uv5MXZIUEEOrvsbqiRAy/preview?elements=nW_saSvpS3eF8PLnOYrGJg&type=embed)
 Figure 3: simplified HP network architecture with direct relay-gateway connection

-HP devices are provisioned using device- and network-specific key pairs configured via Elliptic Curve Diffie Hellman (ECDH) key exchange.
+HP devices are provisioned using device- and network-specific key pairs either configured at time of manufacture, or dynamically via Elliptic Curve Diffie Hellman (ECDH) key exchange.
 Once provisioned messages are signed using the device's key, message-level encryption can be performed using device, network, or application-specific keys using best-available methods (e.g. AES-GCM or ChaCha20).

 Messages received by the gateway are placed in queues and can be subscribed to via the corresponding gateway, application,or device ID.
 This pub/sub style message broker builds in existing IoT best practices (e.g. MQTT), adding a unified device/queue address space and message source authentication.
 The gateway message queues operate bidirectionally and can stage data for transfer to intermittently connected IoT devices.